 Combining Cufon with CSS pixelated image rendering and viewport media queries, responsive, pixel-perfect upscaling is achievable.
 This technique not only works for layouts with fixed dimensions, but will also function with responsive designs that can accommodate a variety of display and input densities.

 There are several wrinkles here; when the browser moves an element into a hardware-accelerated texture layer, pixelated image rendering is no longer properly applied.
 This necessitates older and less performative absolute-positioning style techniques for spatial animation, instead of the preferred contemporary method of translating DOM elements.
 Exactly which properties move elements into hardware accelerated textures appears relative to browser vendor: element opacity does so on MacOS Safari for example, but not on other platforms.

 As with most art built under constraint, Memento Mori lost some features and content along the way, in order to meet the TOJam deadline.
-Our initial intention was for the game viewport to be truly display-independent; to leverage responsive layout design to allow for art to be full-bleed rather than letter and/or pillarboxed, regardless of device orientation, aspect ratio, or pixel density.
+Our initial intention was for the game viewport to be truly display-independent; to leverage responsive layout design to allow for art to be a borderless "full-bleed" rather than letter and/or pillarboxed, regardless of device orientation, aspect ratio, or pixel density.
 As of the current date, the game has a little width-responsivity for small screens, and upscales in integers (200%, 300%, etc.) as the viewport size permits.

 Combining pixelated image rendering and responsive design within the DOM offers potential affordances for adaptive game layouts; a largely-unexplored territory for pixel art games, which usually fall back on simply upscaling a game canvas of fixed dimensions.
 We intend to continue exploring these possibilities, and hope others will as well.